apache/systemds/algorithms-regression.md

 $(0,\ldots,0,1_l,0,\ldots,0)$ where $l$ is the label ID for this record.
 All negative (e.g. $-1$) or zero label IDs are converted to the
 $1 +$ maximum label ID.
-The largest label ID is viewed as the “baseline” as explained in the section on Multinomial Logistic Regression.
+The largest label ID is viewed as the "baseline" as explained in the section on Multinomial Logistic Regression.
 We assume that there are $k\geq 1$ non-baseline categories and one (last) baseline category.